Relative Free Splitting Complexes II: Stable Translation Lengths and the Two Over All Theorem: Proving the

 \subsection{Step 3: Another natural edge over all natural edges}

+After some preliminaries, the proof of Step 3 is laid out under the heading \emph{Outline of the method}.

-Consider any free splittings $S,T$ of $\Gamma$ rel~$\A$ and any foldable map $f \from S \to T$.
+Consider any foldable map $f \from S \to T$ between any free splittings $S,T$ of $\Gamma$ rel~$\A$.
 As in Step~2, after subdividing $S$ and $T$ we silently assume that $f$ is simplicial, as is every map in every foldable factorization of $f$.
-We may also assume that
+We may also assume the following lower bound:

-To prove Step~3 we shall find a constant $\Delta_3 \ge \Delta_{3.1}$ (independent of $S$, $T$ and $f$) such that if $d(S,T) \ge \Delta_3$ then there exist two natural edges in $S$ in different orbits, each of whose images in $T$ crosses some edge in every natural edge orbit of $T$.
-We may therefore assume that: \begin{description} \item[Uniqueness Property I:] There exists a \emph{unique} orbit of natural edges of $S$ each of whose images under $f$ crosses an edge in every natural edge orbit of $T$. \end{description} Under these assumptions we shall find an upper bound of the form $d(S,T) < \Delta_{3.2}$, and the proof will be complete with $\Delta_3 = \max\{\Delta_{3.1},\Delta_{3.2}\}$.
+Using that $d(S,T) \ge \Delta_2$, we may apply Step~2 to obtain a natural edge $E^* \subset S$ such that $f(E^*)$ crosses an edge in every natural edge orbit of~$T$.
+To prove Step~3 we shall find an integer constant $\Delta_3(\Gamma;\A) \ge 2\Delta_2$ such that if $d(S,T) \ge \Delta_3$ then there exists another natural edge of~$S$, in a different orbit that $E^*$, whose image in $T$ also crosses some edge in every natural edge orbit of $T$.
+Arguing by contradiction, we may assume the following: \begin{description} \item[Uniqueness Property I:] The orbit of $E^*$ is the \emph{unique} orbit of natural edges of $S$ having the property that the image under $f$ of each edge in that orbit crosses a representative of every natural edge orbit of $T$. \end{description} Our goal is now to apply \emph{Uniqueness Property I} to derive an upper bound on $d(S,T)$.

-Our proof is motivated by \cite[Corollary 3.2.2]{\BookOneTag} which says that if $f \from G \to G$ is a self homotopy equivalence of a core graph, if $E \subset G$ is an edge, and if the hypothesis $f(G \setminus E) \subset G \setminus E$ holds, then $f(E)$ crosses $E$ exactly once.
-The Stallings fold argument in that proof is the inspiration for the Stallings fold argument that we use to get the desired bound~$\Delta_{3.2}$.
-And although the hypothesis ``$f(G \setminus E) \subset G \setminus E$'' is not appropriate in our present situation, the analogous role in this proof is played by ``Uniqueness Property I'' and its consequences, particularly ``Uniqueness Property II'' and Claim~\ref{ClaimDecomp} to follow.
-One can also see, in the application of the Claim, an echo of the actual Stallings fold argument used to prove \cite[Corollary 3.2.2]{\BookOneTag}.